The States with the Largest Nursing Shortages

 States with the Highest & Lowest Pay for RNs

-Hawaii and California pay RNs more than any other states, with median wages totaling more than $100,000.
-Higher cost of living and growth contribute to high wages in western states, with Oregon, Alaska, and Nevada following with wages between $85,000-$90,000.
-Southern and Midwestern states tend to pay less, partly as a function of cost of living.
-Despite facing an oncoming RN shortage, South Dakota offers the lowest annual median pay at $55,660, alongside Alabama, Iowa and Mississippi.
+Hawaii and California pay RNs more than any other state, with median wages totaling more than $100,000.
+Higher costs of living and growth contribute to high wages in western states, with Oregon, Alaska, and Nevada following with wages between $85,000-$90,000.
+Southern and Midwestern states tend to pay less, partly as a function of the cost of living.
+Despite facing an oncoming RN shortage, South Dakota offers the lowest annual median pay at $55,660, alongside Alabama, Iowa, and Mississippi.

 To see if projected shortages are influencing wages, we looked at the values using a scatter plot.

 RN salaries remain a function of the cost of living and location, with annual median wages being barely affected by impending registered nurse shortages.
 States with expected shortages have pay rates ranging from more than $100,000 in California to under $60,000 in South Dakota.
 States facing overages are similarly all over the map, from $102,000 in Hawaii to $56,000 in Alabama.

 With most states facing an overage of registered nurses, it will be increasingly important for RNs to distinguish themselves from their peers and job competitors.
 Registered nurses with four-year Bachelor of Nursing (BSN) degrees are more likely to hold supervisor positions and earn higher salaries.
 Practicing RNs with Associate degrees or diplomas are seeing the benefit, too, with the percentage of BSN graduates who pursued an RN to BSN program soaring from 29.4% in 2009 to 47.2% in 2017.